Corfu: Ionian Academy

 The Ionian Academy is the first academic institution of modern Greece.
 The building is now fully restored after the WWII Luftwaffe bombings.

 The Ionian Academy was an institution that maintained the tradition of Greek education while the rest of Greece was still under Ottoman rule.
-The academy was established by the French during their administration of the island as the département of Corcyre, and became a university during the British administration, through the actions of Frederick North, 5th Earl of Guilford in 1824.
+The French established the academy during their administration of the island as the département of Corcyre, and became a university during the British administration, through the actions of Frederick North, 5th Earl of Guilford in 1824.
 It is also considered the precursor of the Ionian University.
 It had Philological, Law, and Medical Schools.

 Ionian University

 Ioannis Kapodistrias' ancestral home in Corfu town.
 Nowadays it houses the Translation Department of the Ionian University.

 The Ionian University was established in 1984, in recognition, by the administration of Andreas Papandreou, of Corfu's contribution to Education in Greece, as the seat of the first Greek university in modern times, the Ionian Academy.
-The university opened its doors to students in 1985 and today comprises three Schools and six Departments offering undergraduate and post-graduate degree programmes and summer schools.
+The university opened its doors to students in 1985 and today comprises five Schools and ten Departments offering undergraduate and post-graduate degree programmes and summer schools.

 Student activism

 In the modern era, beginning with its massive student protests during World War II against fascist occupation, and continuing in the fight against the dictatorship of Georgios Papadopoulos (1967–1974), students in Corfu have played a vanguard role in protesting for freedom and democracy in Greece, against both internal and external oppression.
-For Corfiotes a recent example of such heroism is that of geology student Kostas Georgakis, who set himself ablaze in Genoa, Italy on 19 September 1970, in a protest against the Greek military junta of 1967-1974.
+For Corfiotes, a recent example of such heroism is that of a geology student Kostas Georgakis, who set himself ablaze in Genoa, Italy, on 19 September 1970, in a protest against the Greek military junta of 1967-1974.

 Culture

 Corfu has a long musical, theatrical, and operatic tradition.
-The operas performed in Corfu were at par with their European counterparts.
+The operas performed in Corfu were on par with their European counterparts.
 The phrase "applaudito in Corfu" (applauded in Corfu) was a measure of high accolade for an opera performed on the island.
 The Nobile Teatro di San Giacomo di Corfù was the first theatre and opera house of modern Greece and the place where the first Greek opera, Spyridon Xyndas' The Parliamentary Candidate (based on an exclusively Greek libretto) was performed.